kamilburda/batcher/docs/sections/Usage.md

 ![Dialog of Edit Layers](../assets/images/screenshot_dialog_edit_layers.png){: .align-center}

-To run batch editing, simply press the `Run` button.
+To run batch editing, press the `Run` button.
 This will apply procedures to each layer satisfying the activated constraints.

 You can take a look at a few [examples](Examples.md) to get started with [procedures and constraints](#procedures-and-constraints).